Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 A barricade they had to climb to assault. *Maximum* fun.

 Firth pulled his head back in sharply as a barrage of small-arms fire made it clear how that assault was likely to go.
-“Ten.
-Buncha drones, too.”
+"Ten.
+Buncha drones, too."

-Costello nodded, slipped to the front and stuck his rifle with its camera scope around the corner to survey the obstacle for himself. *“...Starfall.
-Hotball.”*
+Costello nodded, slipped to the front and stuck his rifle with its camera scope around the corner to survey the obstacle for himself. *"...Starfall.
+Hotball."*

 *Hotball* was a brevity code for a tactic they’d developed but never used, and it hinged on their connection to the fleet.
 Blaczynski nodded, plucked something about the size of a grenade from his webbing, turned it carefully in his hand, yanked the safety pin and hurled it out into the shaft.
 It arched to their left, falling away toward the end of the tunnel while they all got their asses *well* back into defilade.

 It was a long drop, but the hotball was tough.
-It was a jump beacon, armed with a camera and a laser designator, and once it had rattled to a stop far below all Blaczynski had to do was settle its crosshairs on his target and hit “fire.”
+It was a jump beacon, armed with a camera and a laser designator, and once it had rattled to a stop far below all Blaczynski had to do was settle its crosshairs on his target and hit "fire."

 Several things happened in the space of three seconds.
 In one smoothly controlled instant, the Farthrow facility opened a temporary exemption for a very specific set of jump codes, and somewhere far away one of the Royal Navy’s destroyers fired a shot.

 Spacetime bent, twisted, and a hurtling naval round appeared *inside* the tunnel aimed precisely at the barricade, which immediately ceased to be a problem.
 Debris, rubble and bits of splattered biodrone rained down the tunnel, and the lighting went entirely, plunging them into darkness.

-Shin chittered appreciatively. “...That worked.”
+Shin chittered appreciatively. "...That worked."

-Costello checked around the corner again then nodded. *“Protectors and Snowtops.”*
+Costello checked around the corner again then nodded. *"Protectors and Snowtops."*

 The Protectors were their strongest climbers, by dint of being their strongest *everything.* ‘Base and ‘Horse were the first round the corner and up into the shaft, ably supported by Irish.
 It was the work of seconds for them to anchor pitons in the fractured concrete and start climbing.

 The Whitecrests didn’t need any such luxuries.
 Their gecko-gloved suits could stick to the walls and ceiling like the fucking alien, and they swarmed out into the tunnel, vanishing in the dark.

-Irish handed Rebar a rope. *“Your turn.”*
+Irish handed Rebar a rope. *"Your turn."*

 Rebar took it, pulled out the slack, then heaved himself out into the tunnel, which promptly became a shaft the second he was climbing it.